Colorectal Cancer Tumor Grade Segmentation in Digital Histopathology Images: From Giga to Mini Challenge: Introduction

 \section{Introduction}

-\footnote{ © 2025 IEEE.
-Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works. } Colorectal cancer (CRC) represents the third most frequently diagnosed malignancy globally, accounting for over 1.8 million new cases annually \cite{sung2021global}, and stands as the second leading cause of cancer-related mortality worldwide \cite{siegel2020colorectal}.
+Colorectal cancer (CRC) represents the third most frequently diagnosed malignancy globally, accounting for over 1.8 million new cases annually \cite{sung2021global}, and stands as the second leading cause of cancer-related mortality worldwide \cite{siegel2020colorectal}.
 Epidemiological projections anticipate a significant increase in incidence, with an estimated 3.2 million new CRC cases expected by 2043 \cite{xi2021global}.
 The disease is characterized by considerable pathophysiological heterogeneity, encompassing multiple histological subtypes, each with distinct prognostic and therapeutic implications \cite{guinney2015consensus}.
 Histopathological evaluation of tissue specimens obtained via colonoscopy or surgical resection remains the gold standard for diagnosis.
 Distinguishing benign and malignant neoplasms and accurately determining tumor grade are essential components of routine pathological assessment.
 Tumor grade holds well-established prognostic significance, with poor differentiation strongly associated with adverse clinical outcomes, and plays a critical role in guiding therapeutic decision-making \cite{cho2009histological,chandler2008interobserver,amin2017eighth}.

 Despite its diagnostic relevance, histopathological grading is inherently subjective and prone to both inter- and intra-observer variability, often influenced by the level of expertise and experience of individual pathologists \cite{klein2021artificial,thomas1983observer}.
 This variability is further exacerbated by significant global disparities in the availability of trained pathology professionals, with some regions reporting fewer than three pathologists per million inhabitants \cite{bychkov2023constant}.
 These challenges highlight the urgent need for scalable, automated solutions to support and standardize diagnostic workflows.